Who We Are

 EXPERTISE: Course Manager

-Amy is the manager of the IYTA DYT Course and Foundation of Yoga Studies.
-Previously, she managed the IYTA Pre & Postnatal Course.
+Amy is the IYTA Admin Support person for IYTA.
+Previously, Amy managed IYTA DYT Course and Foundation of Yoga Studies and the IYTA Pre & Postnatal Course.
 Amy has a background in Science (BSc) and IT (working at both Qantas and Yahoo7).
 Amy has been dedicated to practicing yoga since 2000 and has completed several yoga courses including the IYTA Diploma of Yoga Training, IYTA Diploma of Pre & Postnatal Yoga, Restorative, Teacher Mentoring and Children’s Yoga courses.
-She currently teaches at a local studio and covers classes for workplace, prenatal and senior yoga classes.
+She currently teaches yoga at a local preschool on the South Coast NSW.
 Amy is passionate about continuing her yoga journey with her strong connection to the IYTA community and educational courses.

 EXPERTISE: Pranayama & Meditation

-David has many decades of yogic practise, yogic lifestyle and teaching experience behind him.
-Along with these subjects he lectures in he has a broad knowledge of the history and philosophy of yoga and has been a major contributor to yoga teacher training within and beyond Australia.
+David has many decades of yogic practice, yogic lifestyle and teaching experience behind him.
+Along with lecturing on Pranayama & Meditation for IYTA, he has a broad knowledge of the history and philosophy of yoga and has been a major contributor to yoga teacher training within and beyond Australia.
 He is a Life member of IYTA.

 EXPERTISE: Anatomy & Physiology